cyverse-de/discoenv-oxidize/README.md

 You're going to need the following tools to work with the services in this repository.
 * Rust - The Rust programming language.
 * Cargo - Multi-tool for the Rust programming language.
+* sqlx CLI - A command-line tool related to the SQLX crate.
 * protoc - Protocol Buffer compiler.
 * Docker - Needed for building container images.
 * kubectl - Needed for deployments.